UniTalk-app/UniTalk-backend/README.md

 To use tests you will need to download [Maven](https://maven.apache.org/download.cgi) and run `mvn test`

+## Using hot swap
+App will be automagically hot swapped if you build project (eg Hammer icon in IntelliJ).
+However if you use IntelliJ you can skip the boring human action to click the button, just follow [this 3 easy steps!](https://dzone.com/articles/spring-boot-application-live-reload-hot-swap-with)

 # Developer info
 To start further development of the project one must: